peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 The indented alignment of the *name* words is of central importance.
 But there is no significance to the alignment of the *type words*.
 They are lined up in the example solely for readability.
+(See later section on auto-formatting)

 ## Parent / Child Relationships Supported
 The builder *'borrows'* Qt's existing notion of parent child relationships, but